Swaptoshi/swaptoshi-service/docs/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Lisk Service.
+This section guides you through submitting a bug report for Klayr Service.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.